ParsaMokhtariHessar/TestTaskOmega/README.md

-Hi this is a test Task project for possible Employment in the www.Omega.ir company
+Hi, this is a test Task project for possible Employment in the www.Omega.ir company

 ###migration commands: assuming we are in /TestTaskOmega/ solution

-for identity :
+adding migration for identity :
 ```bash
 dotnet ef migrations add "MYmigration" --context ApplicationUserDbcontext --project ./TestTaskOmega.Identity --startup-project ./TestTaskOmega.API
 ```
-for All Enitities we have one which is called <code style="color: green">Services</code>
+adding migration for All Enitities we have one which is called <code style="color: green">Services</code>

 ```bash
 dotnet ef migrations add "MYmigration"  --context ApplicationDbcontext --project ./TestTaskOmega.DataAccess --startup-project ./TestTaskOmega.API
 ```

 and to update the database :

 for identity :